What is important to know about scholarships in the USA?

 • Assistantship programs allow undergraduates and doctoral students to work on campus and receive a tuition discount for doing so.

-• The most famous government grants are The Fulbright Program for Master's degree programs and the Global Ugrad for the Bachelor's.
+• The most famous government grant is the Global Ugrad for the Bachelor's.
 They fully cover tuition, accommodation and meals.

 Scholarships in the USA